The Center for Cosmetic Surgery

 - Back to Work: 1-2 Weeks

-At our Denver and Golden, Colorado, practice, abdominoplasty (in our case, almost always without drains) is among our most frequently performed cosmetic surgery procedures.
+At our plastic surgery practice serving Denver and Golden, Colorado, abdominoplasty (in our case, almost always without drains) is among our most frequently performed cosmetic surgery procedures.
 Often called a tummy tuck, this procedure is the choice of patients from Colorado Springs, Fort Collins, and surrounding areas in search of a flatter stomach and a tighter, slimmer abdomen.
 Ideal for the removal of loose, sagging skin and excess fat, tummy tuck surgery leaves behind a low, fine scar that can be easily hidden beneath the bikini line.

 Am I a Good Candidate for a Tummy Tuck?

 An ideal tummy tuck candidate has excess abdominal skin and bowed, or lax, abdominal muscles, which are typically caused by pregnancy or weight loss.
 Good candidates also have a few things in common: